NebulousLabs/Sia/doc/Encoding.md

 ```

 Finally, if a type implements the SiaMarshaler interface, its MarshalSia
 method will be used to encode the type.
-The resulting byte slice will be
-length-prefixed like any other variable-length type.
-During decoding, the type
-is decoded as a byte slice, and then passed to UnmarshalSia.
-The most
-prevalent example of this is the `Currency` type, which is encoded as a
-variable-length big-endian unsigned integer.
+Similarly, if a type implements the
+SiaUnmarshal interface, its UnmarshalSia method will be used to decode the
+type.
+Note that unless a type implements both interfaces, it must conform to
+the spec above.
+Otherwise, it may encode and decode itself however desired.
+This may be an attractive option where speed is critical, since it allows for
+more compact representations, and bypasses the use of reflection.